hiwaybk/BKs-Ubuntu-Scripts/README.md

 # ChangeLog
 * Version 0.6
   1. Changed the default response to "Yes" for the "Schedule reboot?" prompt
+  2. Added test to determine if a reboot is already scheduled before prompting.
 * Version 0.5
   1. Allowed the default REBOOT_TIME for the scheduled reboot promt to be set in `/etc/default/update-ubuntu`
   2. Added a 3 second delay after scheduling a reboot with screen to allow screen to detach properly